 - 1 yard of thin red ribbon

-- Mix sugar, flavoring, coloring, water, and syrup in a saucepan and boil over medium heat.
-Insert a food thermometer at the beginning and remove saucepan from the fire when it reaches 265 °F [130°C].
+- Making the hard caramel: Mix sugar, flavoring, coloring, water, and syrup in a saucepan and boil over medium heat.
+Insert a food thermometer at the beginning and remove the saucepan from the fire when it reaches 265 °F [130°C].

 Nutritional information is calculated automatically based on ingredients listed.
 Please consult your doctor if you need precise nutritional information.